Ethics Committee

 According to the G-GenResReqs and MWI-6, COMREC and NHSRC-approved samples can be stored for a maximum of five (5) years during which time all tests/analyses approved for that particular study should be concluded.
 MWI-6 further states that if the sample is to be used beyond five (5) years, an updated authorization must be provided, which will last another five (5) years before it can be renewed.
 Per G-BioSampCompense, while samples are primarily allowed to be stored as long as they are needed for the initial study, leftover samples are also permitted to be stored as long as needed for a research endeavor.
 See G-BioSampCompense for additional details regarding EC approval requirements.

-In accordance with the G-StorExptSpecimens, the G-NHSRC, the G-HlthResConduct, and MWI-6, prior to collecting, storing, or using a research participant’s specimen(s), written consent must be obtained from the participant and/or his/her legal representative(s) and investigators should comply with internationally accepted ethics guidelines for specimen collection and handling.
+In accordance with the G-StorExptSpecimens, the G-NHSRC, the G-HlthResConduct, and MWI-6, prior to collecting, storing, or using a research participant’s specimen(s), written consent must be obtained from the participant and/or the legal representative(s), and investigators should comply with internationally accepted ethics guidelines for specimen collection and handling.
 The G-BioSampCompense also confirms that consent must be obtained.

 The G-StorExptSpecimens states that consent must also be obtained for sample storage and potential future use.